will-clark/gloo/docs/content/reference/cli/glooctl_demo_federation.md

 ### Synopsis

-Running the Gloo Federation demo setup locally requires 4 tools to be installed, and accessible via the PATH. meshctl, kubectl, docker, and kind.
-This command will bootstrap 2 clusters, one of which will run the Gloo Federation management-plane as well as Gloo Enterprise, and the other will just run Gloo.
+Running the Gloo Federation demo setup locally requires 4 tools to be installed and accessible via the PATH: glooctl, kubectl, docker, and kind.
+This command will bootstrap 2 kind clusters, one of which will run the Gloo Federation management-plane as well as Gloo Enterprise, and the other will just run Gloo.

 ```
 glooctl demo federation [flags]